cclib/cclib/doc/sphinx/development.rst

 There are a few conventions when adding a new supported program version to the unit tests:

 * Two different recent versions are typically used in the unit tests.
 If there already are two, move the older version(s) the regression suite (see below).
-* When adding files for the new version, first copy the corresponding files for the last version already in cclib.
-Afterwards, check in files from the new program version as changes to the copied files.
+* When adding files for the new version:

+  #.
+Make a commit that copies the corresponding files from the last version already in cclib to the new directory.
+  #.
+Make a commit that replaces these files with those for the actual new version.
 This procedure makes it easy to look at the differences introduced with the new version in git clients.
+  #.
+See https://github.com/cclib/cclib/pull/575/commits for an example.

 .. index::
     single: testing; regressions